This page is in progress -

 - Figma - Stark | The suite of integrated accessibility tools

-For graphics, I use a tool called Colorable (my favorite contrast checker!).
-Colorable allows me to change the hue, saturation, and lightness of the colors so if I'm going for a particular color but it's not quite accessible I can tweak one of those factors.
+For graphics, I recommend a tool called Colorable (my favorite contrast checker!).
+Colorable allows you to change the hue, saturation, and lightness of the colors.
+If you are dedicated to a color but the contrast is almost there, those sliders help make some tweaks (not a paid endorsement).

-The most straightforward way I approach this is by switching up the value for each element.
+One simple way to approach button contrast is to use opposite colors.
 Use light text with a dark button and a light background.
 Or vice versa, dark text with a light button and a dark background.
-Even if the text and background are not the same color, this almost guarantees that both contrast values are sufficient.
+Even if the text and background are not the exact same color, matching light-dark-light or dark-light-dark helps ensure the contrast accessibility.

 These are some color contrast tools that I like but don't use as often: